 HTTP Cookie is a small packet of data sent from a web server to a user’s web browser to transfer data from one page to another.
 It is required since HTTP is a stateless protocol.

-Due to security issues like the increasing incidents with cookie poisoning and thefts, a new secure cookie type is being applied today.
+Due to security issues like the increasing incidents with cookie poisoning and thefts, a new secure cookie type was applied today.
 The cookie is transmitted over an encrypted HTTP connection.
 When setting this type, the secure attribute dictates how the browser should be returned to the application (just over the encrypted connection).

 If you want to apply HttpOnly flag, you can make it via the backend changing the default cookie settings.

 - Log in to the Admin Panel and navigate to Store>Settings>Configuration>General>Web>Default Cookie Settings:

 - Set the Use HTTP Only field to “Yes” if you need all cookies to include the HttpOnly directive.